 As the deadline to lodge a BAS for the September quarter or month is in late October, and the December quarter (or month) BAS deadline is in late January for monthly lodgers or late February for quarterly lodgers, businesses and not-for-profits will need to assess their eligibility for JobKeeper in advance of the BAS deadline in order to meet the wage condition (which requires them to pay their eligible employees in advance of receiving the JobKeeper payment in arrears from the ATO).
-The Commissioner of Taxation will have discretion to extend the time an entity has to pay employees in order to meet the wage condition, so that entities have time to first confirm their eligibility for the JobKeeper Payment.
+For JobKeeper fortnights starting 28 September 2020 and 12 October 2020 only, the Commissioner of Taxation is allowing entities until 31 October 2020 to pay employees in order to meet the wage condition, so that entities have time to first confirm their eligibility for the JobKeeper Payment.